shelleywong/CSCI211-Course-Materials/Labs/lab06.md

 We use the catch-block to catch the problem number `pnum`, print an appropriate error message, reset the error flags, clear the buffer, and reset pnum.
 Notice that we are expecting integer input from `cin`, so the input that is thrown is an integer, not the entire invalid problem input.<br>

-Once you are finished, submit your `main.cpp` to Turnin.
+Once you are finished, submit your `main.cpp` to INGInious.

 ## Lab 06 Extra Credit Submission

 All labs are due at 11:59pm the Friday following lab.
-For this lab you must submit `main.cpp` (Parts 1, 2, 3, and 4) to [Turnin](https://turnin.ecst.csuchico.edu/).
+For this lab you must submit `main.cpp` (Parts 1, 2, 3, and 4) to [INGInious](https://inginious.csuchico.edu/).
 If you are not able to complete all the exercises, turn in your partial work for partial credit.

 [Top of the Page](#lab-6)